artis3n/course-vault-github-oidc/.github/steps/4-environments.md

     git pull
     ```
 1. From the code editor, make sure you are working on the `main` branch.
+    > [!IMPORTANT]
-**For this activity to properly update you to the next step, you must push code to the `main` branch.**
+    > For this activity to properly update you to the next step, you must push code to the `main` branch.

 Environments are not restricted to the `main` branch by default, but this workflow must run from the `main` branch for this course to properly track your progress.
 1. In your code editor, open the file `.github/workflows/4-environment.yml`.
-1. There are two jobs in this workflow file!
+2. There are two jobs in this workflow file!
 `staging` and `prod`.
 We'll configure a Vault role for each job.
 Notice the `staging` job includes the `environment: Staging` attribute and the `prod` job includes the `environment: Production` attribute.